 No, its not rocket science, but it is time-consuming and therefore slightly hard.
 Get ready to read.
 Once you have your top 10 and all your requirements, it’s time to get into product documentation.
 Don’t rely on a product sales rep to tell you the truth about what integration you need most.
 Go to the documents and read about it.

 What is product documentation?
 It is not the website or anything marketing has put a spin on.
 In most cases, you’ll only find it in end-user or developer documentation.
 Here’s an example from Marketo.
 If you were interested in their real-time personalization tools (now known at web personalization), this is what you’d see on their website:

 This actually gives you more detail than a lot of SaaS websites I’ve been on.
 Take the first piece here, “Target lead- and account-based audiences.”
 Okay, this is obviously really important.
 Say you have a use case that you need to personalize the website experience of your customers by industry and you have those industries specified in a unique field in your CRM.

-If you go into the product documentation here, you’ll get clues about how you’d actually use the tool.
+If you go into the product documentation, you’ll get clues about how you’d actually use the tool.
 Take a look at this screenshot:

 Here you’re seeing the available industries to choose from.
 If you need an Aerospace industry selection, how will that happen?
 Is this customizable?
 Details like that make a big difference and you’ll never uncover them unless you dig in and educate yourself.

-If you Google specific features of the technology, you can typically get deeper product documentation.
-Here’s another page I found still on the first page when Googling Marketo RTP.
+If you Google specific features of B2B marketing technology such as Marketo RTP, you can typically get more profound product documentation.
 This, too, gives you so many intricate details that far surpass the shiny, refined nature of the marketing and sales assets.